SwitchCraftCC/sc-docs/src/chatbox/websocket.md

 a supporter or has opted out of showing their supporter tag, `1` for a Tier 1 supporter, `2` for a Tier 2 supporter, and `3` for a Tier 3 supporter.

+If the player has linked their Discord account to their Minecraft account, then the `linkedUser` field will be present and will contain the linked Discord user (as a [Discord user object](#discord-user-object)).
+The nested Discord user will *not* contain another `linkedUser` field to avoid recursive serialization.

 Example of a user object:

 ```json5